 If you're looking for a comforting meal today, you're in the right spot.
 This Greek chicken soup known as avgolemono is the ultimate comforting dish for any day of the week.
-Just like lemon chicken orzo soup, Greek lemon rice and Greek potatoes, this soup is flavored with freshly squeeze lemon juice and calls for simple ingredients.
+Just like other Greek recipes such as lemon chicken orzo soup, Greek lemon rice and Greek potatoes, this soup is flavored with freshly squeeze lemon juice and calls for simple ingredients.

 Table Of Contents: